w3c/vc-di-ecdsa-test-suite/README.md

 will need to specify the `supportedEcdsaKeyTypes` property, parallel to `tags` listing the ECDSA key types issuable or verifiable by your implementation.
 It is recommended to have one issuer per supported ECDSA key type.
+Issuers and Verifiers may support more than one VC version.
+Use the property `supports.vc` with the values "1.1" and/or "2.0" to signal
+support for versions of Verifiable Credentials on your endpoints.
 Currently, the `ecdsa-rdfc-2019` test suite supports `P-256` and `P-384` ECDSA key types.
 The `ecdsa-sd-2023` test suite only supports the `P-256` ECDSA key type.
 Verifier endpoints can support multiple keys, key types, and suites.